andyzheng679/StockGenius/src/main/documentation/entityDocs/StockDataCompositeKey.md

 Implements the Serializable interface, normally, single primary keys are already Serializable by default, since we're using a custom class to hold the primary key, JPA does not know how to serialize it.

+Serializable is a marker interface, doesn't require us to implement any methods, indicates that objects of the class can be converted into a byte stream.

+Byte stream is a sequence of bytes that can be used to represent data.